echiperdev/etch-a-sketch/README.md

 When MULTICOLOR mode is active, the user can choose to color linearly or randomly.

 Finally, the descriptions within the INFORMATION modal are toggled through the 'toggleDesc' function.

+### FUTURE DIRECTION

+Restructure the code focusing on an OOP approach and add mobile functionality.